What is “Liveness”?

 Face Recognition – Images/biometric data of a person are compared against a large list of known individuals to determine if they are the same person.

-FIDO – Stands for Fast IDentity Online: A standards organization that provides guidance to organization that choose to use Decentralized Biometric Systems (https://fidoalliance.org).
+FIDO – The acronym for Fast IDentity Online, FIDO is a standards organization that provides guidance to organization that choose to use Decentralized Biometric Systems (https://fidoalliance.org).

 FRR/FNMR/FMR – The probability that a system will reject the correct User when that User’s biometric data is presented to the sensor.
 If the FRR is high, Users will be frustrated with the system because they are prevented from accessing their own accounts.

-Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to curate their attacks and gain a higher probability of spoofing the system.
+Hill-Climbing Attack – When an attacker uses information returned by the biometric authenticator (match level or liveness score) to learn how to modify their attacks to gain a higher probability of spoofing the system.

 iBeta – A NIST-certified testing lab in Denver Colorado; the only lab currently certifying biometric systems for anti-spoofing/Liveness Detection to the ISO 30107-3 standard (ibeta.com).